icub-tech-iit/documentation/mkdocs/tendons_icub/docs/neck.md

 ### 1.2.2      Rules of Thumb (RoT) for a Perfect START:[<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position009b)
 **Blocking**

->Always block the cable in its portion on which we peeled off the coating.
+>Always block the cable in the peeled off Teflon section.

 **Positioning**

->The longest cable portion should be facing toward the front of the robot and vice-versa the shortest part of the cable should be pointing toward the rear of the robot.
+>The longest part of the cable should be facing toward the front of the robot and vice-versa the shortest part should be pointing toward the rear of the robot.

 **Releasing**
->Make sure that all tensioners are fully opened
+>Make sure that all tensioners are fully opened.

 !!!
 Tip
     To block the cable with Cable Block 1 do the following: